-In a recent post, we briefly touched on the topic of sustainable savings and investments.
-It’s such a big topic, we thought that it warranted its own dedicated article.
-Furthermore, a recent study by the Responsible Investment Association Australasia (RIAA) found that 83% of Australians and 73% of Kiwis expect their savings and investments to be used responsibly and ethically, to make a positive impact on the world we live in.
-Yet, only 36% of Australians and 48% of Kiwis are confident in their knowledge about ethical and sustainable investing.
-That’s a big (knowledge) gap.
-So, today’s (comprehensive) post is all about demystifying sustainable finance.
+In another article, we briefly touched on sustainable savings and investments.
+It’s such a big topic that I thought it warranted a dedicated article.
+The Responsible Investment Association Australasia (RIAA) found that 83% of Australians and 73% of Kiwis actively expect their savings and investments to be used responsibly and ethically to impact the world we live in positively.
+Yet, only 36% of Australians and 48% of Kiwis are confident about ethical and sustainable investing.
+That’s a significant (knowledge) gap.
+So, today’s (comprehensive) article is about demystifying sustainable finance.

 What is sustainable and ethical finance?